International Union of Pure and Applied Chemistry: Experimental Thermodynamics book series

 The Experimental Thermodynamics books series covers many topics in the fields of thermodynamics.

 Series of books on analytical and physical chemistry of environmental systems

-Colored cover book and website series (nomenclature)
+Coloured cover book and website series (nomenclature)

-IUPAC color code their books in order to make each publication distinguishable.
+IUPAC colour code their books in order to make each publication distinguishable.

 International Year of Chemistry

 IUPAC and UNESCO were the lead organizations coordinating events for the International Year of Chemistry, which took place in 2011.
 The International Year of Chemistry was originally proposed by IUPAC at the general assembly in Turin, Italy.
 This motion was adopted by UNESCO at a meeting in 2008.
 The main objectives of the International Year of Chemistry were to increase public appreciation of chemistry and gain more interest in the world of chemistry.
 This event is also being held to encourage young people to get involved and contribute to chemistry.
 A further reason for this event being held is to honour how chemistry has made improvements to everyone's way of life.